maliangzhibi/PyTorchTrack/README.md

 - dataset: the data for training your model
 - data: the sampler and the handler of data for training
 - model: the network for your training
--- backbone: the extracter for deep features
+   * backbone: the extracter for deep features
--- network: the network for your model
+   * network: the network for your model
 - trainer: the trainer for your model
--utils: the extra dependencies train.py: perform training
+- utils: the extra dependencies
+- train.py: perform training

 ## tracking
 pass